-- In the Spring of 2017, the Office of the Auditor General published findings from an intensive audit of the RCMP Mental Health Strategy, which assessed information from inter alia the RCMP's documentary disclosure, interviews with senior officials within the RCMP, and surveys on mental health completed by more than 7,000 RCMP employees.
-After detailing the ways in which the RCMP has implemented programs and procedures to support mental health amongst its ranks, the Auditor General outlined a series of bleak empirical facts concerning the prevalence of Operational Stress Injuries within the RCMP, including Mounties' disproportionate vulnerability to PTSD and the common experience of inaccessibility and delayed access to services, supports and treatment for those seeking appropriate Mental Health Services. - 74.
+- 82. In the Spring of 2017, the Office of the Auditor General published findings from an intensive audit of the RCMP Mental Health Strategy, which assessed information from inter alia the RCMP's documentary disclosure, interviews with senior officials within the RCMP, and surveys on mental health completed by more than 7,000 RCMP employees.
+After detailing the ways in which the RCMP has implemented programs and procedures to support mental health amongst its ranks, the Auditor General outlined a series of bleak empirical facts concerning the prevalence of Operational Stress Injuries within the RCMP, including regular members' disproportionate vulnerability to PTSD and the common experience of inaccessibility and delayed access to services, supports and treatment for those seeking appropriate mental health supports. - 83.
 Upon completion of the independent review, the Auditor General concluded that the RCMP did not meet the mental health needs of its employees.
-It was determined that Mental Health Services were not prioritized by RCMP leadership, and their stated goals of early detection and intervention were not supported by effective actions.
-Additional health and safety failures were noted in relation to mental health sick leave policies and the inaccessibility of basic mental health services. - The Auditor General found that only 57% of surveyed Mounties reported timely access to Mental Health Services, and 20% of workers who sought Mental Health Services and required sick leave never returned to service in the RCMP.
+It was determined that mental health care was not prioritized by RCMP leadership, and its stated goals of early detection and intervention were not supported by effective actions.
+Additional health and safety failures were noted in relation to mental health sick leave policies and the inaccessibility of basic mental health services. - 84.
+The Auditor General found that only 57% of surveyed members reported timely access to mental health services, and 20% of members who sought mental health supports and required sick leave never returned to service in the RCMP.
 Those who returned to work were frequently met with discrimination, invasions of their medical privacy, and derogatory remarks upon rejoining the RCMP.
-The prevailing culture was, and continues to be, such that sick leave for mental health correlates negatively with Mounties' career advancement in a workplace that demands employees to "man up" and repress symptoms of mental illness. - 76.
-The RCMP refused to confirm the accuracy of the reported statistics in the Auditor General's report and chose not to modify its impugned Mental Health Services.
-The same year brought significant media attention for the RCMP's removal of an employee who developed PTSD in furtherance of his occupational duties, and public statements made in early 2018 brought increased public attention to the psychological trauma experienced by Mounties posted to remote and high-risk areas.
-It was revealed that, notwithstanding empirical evidence of a mental health crisis in the RCMP, and knowledge by the RCMP that remote postings pose an increased risk of Operational Stress Injuries, Officers and Members who were deployed to isolated, high-risk regions received no psychological evaluation, support, or counselling, or adequate and timely access to treatment.
+The prevailing culture was, and continues to be, such that sick leave for mental health correlates negatively with Class Members' career advancement in a workplace that demands employees to "man up" and repress symptoms of mental illness. - 85.
+The RCMP refused to confirm the accuracy of the reported statistics in the Auditor General's report and chose not to modify its impugned mental health supports.
+The same year brought significant media attention for the RCMP's removal of an employee who developed PTSD in furtherance of his occupational duties, and public statements made in early 2018 brought increased public attention to the psychological trauma experienced by regular members posted to remote and high-risk areas.
+It was revealed that, notwithstanding empirical evidence of a mental health crisis in the RCMP, and knowledge by the RCMP that remote postings pose an increased risk of Operational Stress Injuries, regular members who were deployed to isolated, high-risk regions received no psychological evaluation, support, or counselling, or adequate and timely access to treatment.